 5. Are you part of a group?

 Yes.
 Touch Financial is proud to be part of the award-winning SFP Group which provides a wide range of other services to businesses, accountants and lenders.
-For more information about the group click here www.sfpgroup.com.
+For more information about the group, please visit www.sfpgroup.com.

 Yes, Touch Financial is independent and impartial.
-It has more than 30 funders on its approved panel and by normally recommending 2 to 3 suitable funders, we ensure that our customers have the ultimate choice on who to select.
-Further, there is no hard sell and what’s more we have no objections to comparing offers from our funders against other funders you may have sourced yourself or through other brokers.
+We have more than 50 lenders on our approved panel (which represents a significant proportion of the invoice finance marketplace) and by normally recommending 2 to 3 suitable funders, we ensure that our customers have the ultimate choice on who to select.
+There is no hard sell and we have no objections to comparing offers from our funders against other funders you may have sourced yourself or through other brokers.

 7. What are your Terms of Business?